 In general, you should communicate proprietary information with co-workers on a "need-to-know" basis.
 You should never discuss any confidential information in social situations and may only discuss confidential information in business conversations when there is a need for a co-worker or board member to know that information.
-For requests for information from persons outside PacificSource, follow your job-specific procedures and the PacificSource Policies & Procedures for requesting and granting confidential information.
+For requests for information from persons outside PacificSource, follow your job-specific procedures and PacificSource policies & procedures for requesting and granting confidential information.

-PHI is highly sensitive information about our members and all employees have an obligation to protect it.
-Examples of PHI include member name, birth dates, social security numbers, addresses, and information about medical conditions or treatment.
-PacificSource's obligations, member rights, and actions we must take are described in detail in the HIPAA Policies & Procedures that are available to all employees on the PSWeb.
+PHI is highly sensitive health information about our members and all employees have an obligation to protect it.
+Examples of PHI include member name, birth dates, and information about medical conditions or treatment.
+PII is highly sensitive identifiable information about members and employees, such as social security numbers, photos, drivers licenses, passports and more.
+PacificSource's obligations, member rights, and actions we must take are described in detail in the HIPAA policies & procedures that are available to all employees on the PSWeb.